 You should meet at least once to discuss the following action items.
-Mentors may be open with how they manage their stress levels, work-life balance, and health in order to be successful.
-They might help you to decipher what a company's work-life balance policy truly is and how to ask during the interview process about perks that would benefit your health.
+Be open with your mentee on how you manage your stress levels, work-life balance, and health in order to be successful.
+Help them to decipher what a company's work-life balance policy truly is and how to ask during the interview process about perks that would benefit their health.

 - Review progress of goals set at the beginning of the mentoring relationship.
-Make adjustments as needed; - Review your competency level in personal well-being and brainstorm strategies to improve skills; and/or - Review your schedule with your mentor and identify times/days that you can add time for yourself.
-Brainstorm ideas of how you can manage your time.
-Develop a priority list.
+Make adjustments as needed; - Review your mentee's competency level in personal well-being and brainstorm strategies to improve skills; and/or - Review your mentee's schedule and help them identify times/days that they can add time for themselves.
+Brainstorm ideas of how they can manage their time.
+Help them to develop a priority list.

-- Visit the Center for Counseling & Well-being to learn about wellness programs, counseling, and programs offered. - Make time to utilize the gym on USG's campus. - Visit the Center for Scholarships to utilize their programs and apply for scholarships.
+- Encourage your mentee to visit the Center for Counseling & Well-being to learn about wellness programs, counseling, and programs offered. - Encourage your mentee to make time to utilize the gym on USG's campus. - Encourage your mentee to visit the Center for Scholarships to utilize their programs and apply for scholarships.